tmux-python/tmuxp/README.rst

 This is subject to change.

-the code is very simple. kaplan will read any type of config file and turn it into a python dictionary. for brevity, tmuxwrapper offers a few inline expressions, such as (in YAML):
+the code is very simple. kaplan will read any type of config file and turn it into a python dictionary. for brevity, tmuxp offers a few inline expressions, such as (in YAML):

 ``mywindow: my_cmd``